mantidproject/mantid/docs/source/algorithms/DirectILLCollectData-v1.rst

 Normalisation to monitor
 ^^^^^^^^^^^^^^^^^^^^^^^^

-If *Normalisation* is set to 'Normalisation Monitor', the monitor spectrum specified by the *Monitor* property is used for normalisation.
+If *Normalisation* is set to 'Normalisation Monitor', the monitor spectrum specified by the 'default-incident-monitor-spectrum' instrument parameter is used for normalisation.
+If the parameter is not present, the *Monitor* property is used.
 A flat background is subtracted from the spectrum (no scaling applied), and it is integrated over the range specified by *ElasticPeakWidthInSigmas*.
 The monitor peak is found using :ref:`FindEPP <algm-FindEPP>`.
 If :ref:`FindEPP <algm-FindEPP>` fails to find a peak in the monitor spectrum, the entire monitor range is integrated.

+Afterwards, the counts are scaled by a factor defined by the 'scaling_after_monitor_normalisation' entry in instrument parameters, if present.

 Flat background subtraction
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^